 Day 4-5: Queenstown

-Queenstown is the most beautiful town I’ve ever visited.
+I’ll say it again, Queenstown is the most beautiful town I’ve ever visited.
 Everywhere you look, you are greeted with a beautiful view of the dramatic Southern Alps mountain range over Lake Wakatipu.

-I know we aren’t supposed to play favorites, but Queenstown was definitely my favorite stop in this itinerary.
+I know we aren’t supposed to play favorites, but Queenstown was my favorite stop in this itinerary.
 Could you blame me though, when the beautiful lake and snow-capped mountains can be seen right outside the windows of our Airbnb?
-I really did not want to leave!
+I did not want to leave!

-What to do at Queenstown and the area around it:
+What to do at Queenstown

-1. Hiking to the summit of Ben Lomond – my most memorable moment in Queenstown is hiking to the summit of Ben Lomond.
+1. Hiking to the summit of Ben Lomond – My most memorable moment in Queenstown is hiking to the summit of Ben Lomond.
 The track is NOT an easy hike despite being graded as “Easy” by the DOC, but it’s worth it.

-Tip: More info on hiking Ben Lomond in this blog post!
+🏔️ Hiking Ben Lomond: I wrote a detailed post about our experience hiking up Ben Lomond.
+More info on hiking Ben Lomond in this blog post!

 2. Take a short drive to Glenorchy, a cute little town just north of Queenstown.
-There are a few cool tracks you can do (Lake Sylvan track for example) near Glenorchy.
-Otherwise, the drive up from Queenstown to Glenorchy was just beautiful.
-This trip is doable on your own, or you can opt to take this Glenorchy Tour which will also show you the shooting locations of a famous movie *cough cough* Lord of the Rings.
+There are a few cool tracks you can do near Glenorchy (Lake Sylvan track for example).
+Otherwise, the drive up from Queenstown to Glenorchy was just simply beautiful.

 3. Do Adventure Sports – Queenstown is known for high-adrenaline sports activities.
 So if you’re up for it, here are some activities you can do.
 I suggest you pick one: